• Courses

 • Referrer

-By default, they are all enabled and you can find them by going to the Variables section of your GTM container.
+By default, they are all enabled, and you can find them by going to the Variables section of your GTM container.

-• Hostname returns the hostname (domain) of the URL without, e.g. www.example.com
+• Hostname returns the hostname (domain) of the URL without, e.g., www.example.com

-• Page URL returns the full URL without the hash fragment (#), e.g. https://www.example.com/welcome?gclid=aabbcc123
+• Page URL returns the full URL without the hash fragment (#), e.g., https://www.example.com/welcome?gclid=aabbcc123

 • Page Path returns only the pathname in the URL (in other words – everything after the hostname, except port, fragment, and query).
-If the page URL is https://www.example.com/welcome?gclid=aabbcc123, this variable would return /welcome/ value.
+If the page URL is https://www.example.com/welcome?gclid=aabbcc123, this variable will return /welcome/ value.

 • Referrer returns the page address that a visitor previously visited (including query parameters) and then landed on the current page.
 But due to various privacy changes in the industry and configurations on a page, this variable can return an empty value or just the hostname.